stephengold/Minie/README.md

-On desktop platforms, JMonkeyEngine automatically loads the appropriate native library during `JmeDesktopSystem.initialize()` when it detects Minie's `com.jme3.bullet.util.NativeMeshUtil` class.
+On desktop platforms, JMonkeyEngine automatically loads the appropriate native library during `JmeDesktopSystem.initialize()` if it detects Minie's `com.jme3.bullet.util.NativeMeshUtil` class.
-On Android platforms, JMonkeyEngine tries to load the appropriate native library during static initialization of the `JmeAndroidSystem` class.
+On Android platforms, the native library is loaded (if present) during static initialization of the `JmeAndroidSystem` class.

-Physics simulation is organized around collision objects (instances of `PhysicsCollisionObject`) that interact in the context of a physics space (`PhysicsSpace`).
+Physics simulation is organized around collision objects (instances of `PhysicsCollisionObject`) that interact in the context of a collision space (`CollisionSpace`).
 Collision objects can be soft (varying shape) or rigid (non-varying shape).
 Rigid objects can be mobile (moving) or static (non-moving).
-And moving objects can be dynamic (moved by forces and torques) or kinematic (moved directly by external calculations).
+And mobile objects can be dynamic (moved by forces, torques, and impulses) or kinematic (moved directly by external calculations).

+In this document, collision spaces that simulate forces, torques, and impulses are referred to as "physics spaces".

-By themselves, collision objects are invisible and spatials have no effect on physics.
+By themselves, collision objects are invisible, while scene-graph spatials have no effect on physics.
-To visualize an object, it must be associated with one or more scene-graph spatial(s).
+To visualize a collision object, it must be associated with one or more scene-graph spatial(s).
 For debugging purposes, Minie can visualize collision objects by auto-generating spatials for them.
-For full-custom visualization, use a `PhysicsControl` to associate a collision object with a `Spatial`.
+For full-custom visualization, use a `PhysicsControl` to associate one or more collision objects with a `Spatial`.

 A collision object's location and orientation are described in physics-space coordinates.